David & Kate’s Pre-Wedding Safari Adventure at

 Pulling into Qwabi Nature Reserve, I instantly knew the last-minute change had turned into something incredibly special.

 The Waterberg has a very different feel compared to the eastern bushveld around Hoedspruit.
-The landscape rolls and rises, the vegetation changes, and the colours are deeper, richer.
-The heavy rains that had caused so much chaos further east had left the Waterberg unbelievably lush.
+The landscape rolls and rises, the vegetation changes, and the colours are deeper and richer.
+The heavy rains that had caused so much chaos further east left the Waterberg unbelievably lush.
 I have genuinely never seen the bush so green, so dense, and so alive.

 Even though the flood hadn’t hit this part of the province as hard, the clouds still hung low and dramatic, stretching over the hills and valleys.
-It added a moody, cinematic atmosphere to the entire experience – soft light, deep greens, and a sky full of texture.
+This added a moody, cinematic atmosphere to the entire experience.
+The soft light, deep greens, and a sky full of texture created a stunning backdrop.

 One of the most remarkable parts of David and Kate’s pre-wedding safari was the group itself.
 It felt like a small world conference gathered in the middle of the bush.